Julie-Vienne/single_energy_hub_single_year/README.md

 ## How to use the EnergyHub model

+First, create the environment specified in `environment.yml` and activate it.
+Then, download the gurobi installation package and activate your license as described on the website https://www.gurobi.com/downloads/gurobi-optimizer-eula/.

 ### Single-objective optimization

 First, import the EnergyHub class (defined in the `EnergyHub.py` file):